Baby wipes have become the go-to product for cleaning up messes – from baby bottoms to runny noses to table tops and diaper changing pads.

 Fortunately, it’s pretty easy to make your own baby wipes.
 Check out this recipe below to learn how you can make your own homemade baby wipes – both reusable and disposable (but made with recycled paper towels to cut down on waste).
 Be sure to avoid baby oil (mineral oil) in this recipe, which is petroleum based and contains harmful toxins.

-- 1 tbsp of (melted), sweet almond oil or apricot kernel oil
+- 1 tbsp sweet almond oil or apricot kernel oil

-- 10 drops Lavender essential oil (where to buy essential oils)
+- 10 drops Lavender essential oil (where to buy)

 - 1 tsp raw apple cider vinegar